Tilea Campaign Part 33

 (Game Note: In turn 1 alone, in the Undead magic phase a miscast roll of 9 had wounded both undead magic users, then in the Living magic phase a similar miscast result wounded Hakim the wizard and all three priests!)

-Two loud thuds followed the sound of the enemy’s cannon blasts, announcing the first of their artillery shots, likely intended for the gate but hitting the wall it that bore it.
+Two loud thuds followed the sound of the enemy’s cannon blasts, announcing the first of their artillery shots, likely intended for the gate but instead hitting the wall that bore it.
 Splinters of stone spattered out to splash in the waters of the moat below.
-They would have to do much better than that, thought Biagino, then turned to look at the courtyard behind him.
+They will have to do much better than that, thought Biagino, then turned to look at the courtyard behind him.
 There his bambinos, commanded by his thralls, stood waiting, satisfactorily unperturbed by the sound of shooting.

 Outside the enemy pushed onwards.
 Unknown to Biagino, Lord Alessio himself commanded his regiment of Sea Wolves, armed with great-swords and clad in plate armour, urging them on as they shoved their burden towards the defences.